 So, is a short-term business loan right for you?
 Well, if you find yourself on this list, it could be the funding option you're looking for:

-- You're a cyclical business with cash flow shortages.
+• You're a cyclical business with cash flow shortages.

-- You need to hire during the holiday or busy seasons.
+• You need to hire during the holiday or busy seasons.

-- You don't have the cash now, but you will soon, and need to keep operations rolling to reach your business goals.
+• You don't have the cash now, but you will soon and need to keep operations rolling to reach your business goals.

-While these are certainly not the only reasons why a short-term business loan is right for you, they are the most common.
+While these are certainly not the only reasons a short-term business loan is right for you, they are the most common.
 If this sounds like you — it might be time to see what qualifications you'll need to be ready for.
-Your first objective should be to figure out why you need a short-term solution.
+Your first objective should be determining why you need a short-term solution.
 Whether it's on the list above or not, knowing the why behind any loan opportunity should always be the first step.
 After you've unearthed the reason, you're ready to start preparing.

 Luckily, you're in the right place.